Kamakshi-Lala/Customer_Grievance_Redressal_System/README.md

 # RAG based - Customer Grievance Redressal System

-This project implements *AI-Powered Citizen Complaints Categorization* that classifies citizen complaints into categories based on *priority, **sentiment, and **department* using a *Retrieval Augmented Generation (RAG)* architecture.
+This project implements *AI-Powered Citizen Complaints Categorization* that classifies citizen complaints into categories based on *priority*, *sentiment*, and *department* using a *Retrieval Augmented Generation (RAG)* architecture.

 ---